 “What we think this study points to is that when you have this layering of [restrictions] that contract the number of services and available providers, that a consequence of that is that women will be having procedures later in pregnancy,” said White, a professor at the University of Alabama, Birmingham.

-Later abortions became a point of conservative outrage after two state legislatures introduced bills making the procedure slightly […]
+Later abortions became a point of conservative outrage after two state legislatures introduced bills making the procedure […]